 Twenty years ago, China was an economic “no-fly-zone”.
 Almost nobody was investing there, and those who did, were thought of as crazy.
 Even legendary investor Warren Buffett would not touch China; the Oracle of Omaha stayed happily investing in USA stocks for 45 years and only invested in Australia for the first time back in 2000.

-Fast forward to 2007 and watch what happened when the GFC hit.
-The Titanic US economy dropped more than 50%, Europe and the UK dropped over 50%, and China went up by 52%… If you had invested $100k in savings or retirement funds, your US or UK investment would be less than $50k, but your Chinese stocks would be worth over $150k… quite a significant difference, don’t you think?
+Make a note of this — If you had invested $100k in savings or retirement funds prior to the GFC, your US investment would be less than $50k, but your Chinese stocks would be worth over $150k… quite a significant difference, don’t you think?

 Yes, the so-called “emerging economies” pose some risk as well.
 They are not immune from corruption or scandal.
 But all investment carries risk, and nothing is as “safe as houses”..
 The GFC proved that not even the housing market is safe from negative returns, so you could benefit from having a little diversification into areas which do not speak your language.

 In 1999, we suggested investors consider an exit from over-priced USA and consider an investment into China and Australia.
 Within two years, the USA had a monumental melt-down (the “Tech Wreck”, followed by the 9/11 plane crash), and Aussie and Chinese markets climbed.